sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 ## 6. AfterContentChecked

 - Runs everytime after its content have been checked for changes meaning bindings have updated.
+- When the state updates, content updates as well.
+It runs after that.
 - Used to access the updated state of `content queries`.
 - Since `ContentInit` runs only once, if we have to read the latest content query result we can use this hook.
 - Runs very frequently so should be avoided.